kl1nton/1_Applied_Basic_Science/3_Pathology.md

 D 	| I 		| I 	| D 	| D 	| D 					| I
 E 	| D 		| I 	| D 	| D 	| D 					| I

+#### Answer: B or C?

 ### Q3.84
-A severely ill patient in septic shock after a perforated duodenal ulcer develops acute renal failure with azotaemia and oliguria.
+A severely ill patient in septic shock after a perforated duodenal ulcer develops acute renal failure (ARF) with **azotaemia** and oliguria.
 The urine osmolality approaches that of the glomerular ultrafiltrate.
 A renal biopsy would be most likely to show which of the following?

 	A. Acute pyelonephritis
 	B. Renal cell carcinoma
 	C. Acute tubular necrosis
 	D. Crescentic glomerulonephritis
 	E. Chronic glomerulonephritis

+#### Answer: C. Acute tubular necrosis - ?

 ### Q3.85
 A 35-year-old woman who is a secretary develops a pea-sized, translucent nodule on the wrist, which when excised shows cystic degeneration without a true cell lining.
 Which of the following is the most probable diagnosis?